lehoczkics/cookbook/jammy-desktop.md

 https://github.com/neovim/neovim/releases/tag/stable

 #### Alacritty
-There is a snap package but it failed to run when I tried so I ended up installing it manually.\
+There is a snap package but it failed to run when I tried so I ended up installing (building) it manually.\
 https://github.com/alacritty/alacritty/blob/master/INSTALL.md

-Set it as default xterm:
+Set it as default xterm:\
 `sudo update-alternatives --install /usr/bin/x-terminal-emulator x-terminal-emulator $(which alacritty) 50`

 #### lsd aka. ls deluxe
 Get **.deb** from github releases\
 https://github.com/Peltoche/lsd/releases

-exa is already installed but lsd seems more like a drop-in replacement for ls so I ended up using it via an [ls alias](https://github.com/lehoczkics/dotfiles/blob/master/zsh/.zshrc#L150).
+exa is already installed but lsd seems more like a drop-in replacement for ls so I ended up using it via an [alias of ls](https://github.com/lehoczkics/dotfiles/blob/master/zsh/.zshrc#L150).

 #### delta
 Get **.deb** from github releases\